-California Code of Regulations (CCR) 2509.40 – 2509.78 lists detailed procedures for appeals regarding experience modification and classification disputes.
-Please contact the CDI through the information given in the “Talk to Us” section of this brochure when you experience Workers Compensation rating and underwriting difficulties.
-In most cases, we can assist consumers to resolve workers compensation issues involving rating and underwriting.
-If it is determined that the CDI does not have jurisdiction, we can refer the consumer to the appropriate state agency for assistance.
+Title 10, California Code of Regulations (CCR) Sections 2509.40 – 2509.78 list detailed procedures for disputing experience modifications and classification assignments, including appeals to the CDI.
+Please contact the CDI through the information given in the “Talk to Us” section of this brochure when you experience workers’ compensation rating and underwriting difficulties.
+In most cases, we can assist consumers in resolving workers’ compensation issues regarding rating and underwriting.
+If it is determined that the CDI does not have jurisdiction, we will refer consumers to the appropriate state agency for assistance.

 Q: What is a loss reserve?

-Q: How does an employer request a Workers Compensation premium and loss history report?
+Q: How does an employer request a workers’ compensation premium and loss history report?

-A: Workers Compensation premium and loss history reports (commonly referred to as loss runs) must be requested in writing by the policyholder or by the policyholder’s authorized broker-agent.
-The insurance company has 10 business days to comply with this request under the following circumstances outlined in CIC Section 11663.5: "(1) The policy is canceled or nonrenewed.(2) The policyholder requests the information within 60 days prior to the renewal date of an existing policy.(3) The policyholder’s current insurer’s rating is downrated by a nationally recognized insurance rating service to a financial rating below secure or good or to a rating that would negatively impact the ability of the policyholder to contact its business operations.
-(4) The policyholder’s current insurer is conserved by the department…or is ordered to cease writing business…"
+A: Workers’ compensation premium and loss history reports (commonly referred to as loss runs) must be requested in writing by the policyholder or by the policyholder’s authorized broker-agent.
+The insurance company has 10 business days to comply with this request under the following circumstances outlined in California Insurance Code Section 11663.5: (1) the policy is cancelled or nonrenewed; (2) the policyholder requests the information within 60 days prior to the renewal date of an existing policy; (3) the policyholder’s current insurer’s rating is downrated by a nationally recognized insurance rating service to a financial rating below secure or good or to a rating that would negatively impact the ability of the policyholder to conduct its business operations; and (4) the policyholder’s current insurer is conserved by the department or is ordered to cease writing business.

 Q: What is a minimum premium?

 A: Insurance companies have minimum premium amounts in place to cover the expenses involved in issuing and servicing policies.
 When the payroll of a company is small, it is possible that the premium generated from the premium calculation will be very low.
 If the calculated premium is so low that the insurer cannot meet even basic expenses, it is not a sound financial practice to insure the risk, as the insurer would be losing money before any claim had occurred.
-By setting a minimum premium, an insurance company determines the smallest acceptable premium that they are willing to charge in order to accept a risk.
-Each insurance company must file their minimum premium requirements as part of their rating plan with the CDI.
+By setting a minimum premium, an insurance company determines the smallest acceptable premium that it is willing to charge in order to accept a risk.
+Each insurance company must file its minimum premium requirements with the CDI as part of its rating plan.